vetletm/tick_stack/README.md

 ```

-To install telegraf to use an external InfluxDB host:
+To install Telegraf to use an external InfluxDB host:
 ```puppet
 node default {
   class { 'tick_stack::telegraf':